abatten/abatten.github.io/pages/talks.md

 permalink           : "/talks/"
 ---

+Note: To save on file size, these talks have been experoted as PDFs.
+As a result, any talks that have videos included will contain an image instead of the video.
+If you wish to see the videos on the slides, please get in contact with me and I *might* be able to help you out.

 ## Recent Invited Talks and Colloquiums
 - 2021-07-30: Macquarie University, Sydney, Australia (**Invited Colloquium**)
     - *"The Intergalactic Medium through the lens of Fast Radio Bursts and Hydrodynamic Simulations"*